saolxs/saolxs/README.md

 ## Hello, My name is Samuel 👋🏾
-I am a Software Engineer with a specialization in developing and maintaining fintech software.
-Currently, I am furthering my expertise through an MSc by Research in Computer Science, with a focus on Deep Reinforcement Learning for Portfolio Optimization.
+I am a Software Engineer with a specialization in developing and maintaining fintech systems.
+Currently, I am furthering my expertise through graduate research in Computer Science, with a focus on Deep Reinforcement Learning for Portfolio Optimization.

 ### About me 🙎🏾‍♂️
 - 👨🏾‍💻 I’m interested in Software Development, Deep Learning, Robotics, and Everything in between